Pearson-Advance/edx-platform/docs/decisions/0005-lti-provider-1.3-spec-support.rst

 module.

 It will transform ``course_id`` and ``usage_id`` into a ``course_key``
-and ``usage_key`` using ``parse_course_and_usage_keys`` function an add it to the to the dictionary containing the received data from the POST request.
+and ``usage_key`` using the ``parse_course_and_usage_keys`` function and add it to the dictionary containing the received data from the POST request.

-After all data is validated and transformed it will try to authenticate a user into the platform if a ``user_id`` was sent, otherwise it will create a new account and associate it to an LtiUser:
+After all, data is validated and transformed it will try to authenticate a user into the platform if a ``user_id`` was sent, otherwise it will create a new account and associate it with a LtiUser:

 .. code:: python